-- 6.5.1.
-You can normally only retake a module if you fail both your first take and the resubmission (or where allowed by the Board of Examiners). - 6.5.2.
-The rules about achieving credit outlined in section 6.1 and 6.2 also apply to retakes. - 6.5.3.
-A fee will be charged for retaking a module.
-See the Terms and Conditions of Contract (opens new window) for more fee information. - 6.5.4.
-You must join the next delivery of the module unless you choose to take time out from your studies (see section 3 for non-apprenticeship students) or a break in learning (see section 4 for apprenticeship students). - 6.5.5.
-Retaking the module allows you access to all learning material required for the module delivery.
-It is your responsibility to note any amendments to the module descriptor or to the format of the assessment made since you first studied the module. - 6.5.6.
-Marks from previous attempts of the module are not carried forward. - 6.5.7.
-You can choose to retake a module in combination with new modules, as long as you don't exceed the maximum number of credits allowed per semester (see section 2.2.10, 2.2.11, 2.2.12, and 2.2.13). - 6.5.8.
-The overall module mark you achieve for a retake will be capped at the module pass mark (see section 6.1.3).
+- 7.4.10 You can normally only retake a module if you fail both your first take and the resubmission (or where allowed by the Board of Examiners). - 7.4.11 The rules about achieving credit outlined in section 7.1 and 7.2 also apply to retakes. - 7.4.12 A fee will be charged for retaking a module.
+See the Terms and Conditions of Contract (opens new window) for more fee information.

+- 7.4.13 You must join the next delivery of the module unless you choose to take time out from your studies (see section 5.1 for non-apprenticeship students) or a break in learning (see section 5.2 for apprenticeship students). - 7.4.14 Retaking the module allows you access to all learning material required for the module delivery.
+It is your responsibility to note any amendments to the module descriptor or to the format of the assessment made since you first studied the module. - 7.4.15 Marks from previous attempts of the module are not carried forward. - 7.4.16 You can choose to retake a module in combination with new modules, as long as you don't exceed the maximum number of credits allowed per semester (see section 2.2.9, 2.2.10, 2.2.11, 2.2.12, and 2.2.13). - 7.4.17 The overall module mark you achieve for a retake will be capped at the module pass mark (see section 7.1.3).
 (Capping is where a limit is put on the mark you can achieve and, if you achieve more than this limit, only the limit mark will be recorded.
 For example, if after retaking a module you achieve an overall module mark of 60 but the module pass mark is 40 then your overall module mark will be capped at the module pass mark and recorded as 40.)
 You will be able to view your uncapped mark through the online assessment platform, so you understand the quality of your work submitted.
-Your capped recorded mark is stored on the Assessment Tracking page. - 6.5.9.
-Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct.
+Your capped recorded mark is stored on the Assessment Tracking page. - 7.4.18 Individual assessment marks will not be capped except where capping has been applied as a penalty for academic misconduct.

-6.6 Resubmission and retakes for 40 credit project modules
+Resubmission and retakes for 40 credit project modules

-- 6.6.1.
-If you are unsuccessful at the 40 credit project module (or subsequent resubmission) and are within 10 marks of the module pass mark (see section 6.1.3), you will be invited by the Board of Examiners to resubmit the identified assessments within the resubmission window.
+7.4.19 If you are unsuccessful at the 40 credit project module (or subsequent resubmission) and are within 10 marks of the module pass mark (see section 7.1.3), you will be invited by the Board of Examiners to resubmit the identified assessments within the resubmission window.
 You may also be allowed by the Board of Examiners to resubmit due to valid mitigating circumstances or to support your timely completion, if it is considered to be in your best academic interests.
-See section 6.6.3 below on project resubmission.
-Alternatively, you can elect to retake the 40 credit project (see section 6.6.4 below). - 6.6.2.
-If you are unsuccessful at the 40 credit project module and are not eligible for a resubmission (see 6.6.1 above) you will be invited to re-register for the module in the following semester (for example, if you commenced the project module in the autumn semester you would be invited to retake the module commencing in the following autumn semester).
-See section 6.6.4 below on project retake.
+See section 7.4.20a-g below on project resubmission.
+Alternatively, you can elect to retake the 40 credit project (see section 7.4.20h-m below).

+7.4.20 If you are unsuccessful at the 40 credit project module and are not eligible for a resubmission (see 7.4.19 above) you will be invited to re-register for the module in the following semester (for example, if you commenced the project module in the autumn semester you would be invited to retake the module commencing in the following autumn semester).
+See section 7.4.20h-m below on project retake.
-6.6.3.

 To resubmit the 40 credit project module: